MG-RAST/Shock/README.md

     # with file local to the shock server
     curl -X POST -F "path=<path_to_data_file>" -F "action=<action_type>" http://<host>[:<port>]/node
-	(note: The action_type is one of keep_file (node points to file path given), copy_file (file is copied to shock data directory), move_file (file is moved to shock data directory).
+	(note: The action_type is one of keep_file (node points to file path given), copy_file (file is copied to shock data directory), or move_file (file is moved to shock data directory).
 The move_file action only works if user running Shock has permissions to move the file.)

     # with file upload in N parts (part uploads may be done in parallel and out of order)
     curl -X POST -F "parts=N" http://<host>[:<port>]/node